GuillainM/Prometheus-Station/docs/05-maintenance-updates.md

 ```

 **What this does:**
-- Limits systemd journal to 500MB
+- Limits system journal to 500MB maximum
+- Limits runtime journal to 100MB maximum
-- Prevents logs from filling disk
+- Prevents journal from filling your disk

 **Save and restart:**
 ```bash